AndreasExner/iobroker-IoT-WindSensor/README.md

 **Version: F5_1.1 2020-12-14**

 - Major bugfix: sketch does not work with debug=false
-- added CRC check for UART/RS485
+- Major improvements and bugfixes for the UART communication: CRC check, remove zero bytes etc.
 - changed wind speed data transfer (for de-noising)
 - minor fixes and improvements